decentraland/bronzeage-editor/README.md

 In Unity, open the *World Editor* Scene (found in the Scenes folder) and include the Decentraland Editor (`Window -> Decentraland Editor`) panel somewhere in your workspace.
 Make sure to fill your node address and port in the panel, in order to publish changes directly from the editor.

 Build your land by placing all content under `My Tile` game object’s hierarchy.
+If you change the root object's name from `My Tile` to anything else, other users will see it when they walk through your land.
 Once you are ready, select your tile in the object hierarchy, fill the coordinates of a tile you mined in the `Decentraland Editor` panel, and click on `Publish Tile`.
 This will serialize the tile content and push it to the node.
 The node will craft, sign and broadcast a transaction, and seed the content through the bittorrent protocol.

 There are some limitations on what you can do on your tile: